kamrulislambappy/tailwindcss-setup/README.md

 ![Tailwind CSS IntelliSense](https://lh3.googleusercontent.com/drive-viewer/AJc5JmRueA-kP6ukVIziTZEwqAtKWmMsUGdBCKcyn0JnLKmiEOtJzRT98uII2aPeQfJUyFkLNaMmXrsLBWQbiBNEiERLbfHSHQ=w1366-h649)

-#### Extra configuration for Tailwind Css language to avoid error or warning in VScode.
+#### Extra configuration for Tailwind CSS language to avoid error or warning in VScode.
 Copy the code below and paste it into the `settings.json` file from the `.vscode` folder in your project. ↓↓↓

 ```bash